OB/GYN Billing Services in New Mexico

 Every NM payer has specific rules for ob/gyn claims.
 Here's how we navigate them.

-Centennial Care OB/GYN Billing
+Turquoise Care (replaced Centennial Care July 1, 2024) OB/GYN Billing

-Medicare (Novitas Solutions) OB/GYN Coverage
+Medicare (Novitas Solutions (Jurisdiction H)) OB/GYN Coverage

 Denial Prevention for New Mexico OB/GYN